PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Using Cloud Code/ActionScript Cloud Code.md

     			}
 ```

-Start by creating a function that will save the Player's location.
+Start by creating a function that will save the player's location.
 This function will be logging an Event request.
-Similarly to Authenticating and Registering, this function will build a request.
-You will be requesting an Event that saves the Player's position using the Short code _'Set_Pos'_.
-The request builder will need an *Event Key* that looks for a *Short code* to log the Event.
-For the *Set_Pos* Event, the request builder will also need an *Attribute* of type *JSON*.
-Declare a variable of type '*Object*' which will save the location of your Player.
+Similar to Authenticating and Registering, this function will build a request:
+* You will be requesting an Event that saves the player's position using the Short code *Set_Pos*.
+* The request builder will need an *Event Key* that looks for a *Short code* to log the Event.
+* For the *Set_Pos* Event, the request builder will also need an *Attribute* of type *JSON*.
+* Declare a variable of type *Object*, which will save the location of your player.
 Add two properties to that variable to save the X and Y values.
-To send that variable as a *JSON* through the request builder, use _.SetJSONEventAttribute("POS", VariableName)_.
+* To send that variable as a *JSON* through the request builder, use *.SetJSONEventAttribute("POS", VariableName)*.
 The attribute *POS* is the same as was made in the Portal tutorial.
-This will be used to save the Player's location by passing in the X and Y values.
+This will be used to save the player's location by passing in the X and Y values.

 ```
     	public function SetPos():void